 Cinema and Photography (B.S.)

-The B.S. in cinema and photography allows you to specialize in one of three areas -- cinema production, screenwriting, or photography.
+The B.S. in cinema and photography allows you to specialize in one of two areas -- cinema production or photography.
 From your first semester, you'll be deeply involved in planning, shooting, and editing film and still photography projects.
 Your introductory courses will teach you to evaluate your work with a deeper understanding of what gives an image impact and meaning.
 You'll venture forth from film production classes with a whole new appreciation for the amount of planning and work that goes into a movie long before the cameras start rolling.

 By sophomore year you'll select your concentration: